ElioHealth

 • role-based access control and least-privilege administration;

-• audit logging for privileged access;
+• audit logging for privileged access and advisor dashboard access;

-• deletion workflows triggered by withdrawal, revocation, or account closure; and
+• deletion workflows triggered by withdrawal, revocation, or account closure;

 Current pilot scope